LanskovNV/MapViewer/README.md

  - NodeJS and npm
  - git
  - WebStorm *// optional*
-(please unpack all in /src/readyMaps directory before start !!!)
 ## Command interface
  To run the projectnpx in WebStorm on localhost:
  1) Clone project with git